×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Fortunately, my company hired a relocation firm.
 Sanborondon is the upper class, safe, and happening nearby suburb of Guayaquil.
 It was almost a given that I would live there as an expat with Company-provided housing.
 The Company also hired a realtor for us who helped with our search options (furnished, gated community, 3 bdrms, spacious, pool).
 Newspaper ads weren't very helpful at all.
-Word of mouth or realtors are the way to go," said one expat in Guayaquil.
+Word of mouth or realtors are the way to go," replied a member in Guayaquil.

 View More Answers